-It’s almost unthinkable to launch your app without first getting a sense of what users are looking for and what core values to feature in your (soon-to-be) unicorn.
-After all, you have been putting your all into developing this app for months now, so why not dream for JACKPOT!
+Launching your app without first getting a sense of what users are looking for and what core values to feature is unthinkable.

-After doing some research, you start planning to test your app.
-You go on the hunt for some early adopters (beta testers) that are willing to get their hands dirty and test your buggy app.
-Whether you’re distributing your app through TestFlight, Hockeyapp, or Crashlytics’s Beta, you’ll need to have a way for them to send you back their feedback or report the bugs they face.
+You put your all into developing this app for months.
+The testing stage is just as crucial, so you gather quality beta testers who are willing to get their hands dirty and test your buggy app.
+Whether you’re distributing it through TestFlight, Hockeyapp, or Crashlytics’s Beta, you’ll need to have a way for them to send you their feedback or report the bugs they face.

-You can start by sending individual or bulk invitation e-mails and ask the testers to reply, provide survey links to gather feedback after each app build, or be more organized and create an online forum.
+You could send individual or bulk invitation e-mails and hope testers will reply, distribute survey links to gather feedback after each app build, or create an online forum.

-Alternatively, you could replace all of these options by integrating an in-app feedback SDK, where your beta testers can easily reach you to talk, give instantaneous feedback, and report bugs — all from within your app without the need to leave it.
+Alternatively, you could replace these options by integrating an in-app feedback SDK so that your beta testers can easily reach you to chat directly, give instantaneous feedback, and report bugs — all from within your app without the need to leave it.
 Genius, right?

 Here’s why in-app feedback is an absolute MUST while you’re beta testing your app: